Definition of Salmonellosis

 Most people exposed to Salmonella feel well within a few days and do not require treatment other than extra fluids.
 Some people need antibiotics.
 And a few need hospitalization for diarrhea and dehydration.
 Salmonellosis is particularly dangerous in people with immunodeficiency and in people with sickle cell anemia.

-If the infection spreads from the intestines, it may be treated with ampicillin, gentamicin, trimethoprim/sulfamethoxazole, or ciprofloxacin.
+If the infection spreads from the intestines, it may be treated with antibiotics.
 Unfortunately, some Salmonella bacteria have become resistant to antibiotics, largely as a result of the use of antibiotics to promote the growth of feed animals.

 Back to MedTerms online medical dictionary A-Z List